github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 ### Bundler

-Supported by Artifactory, Artifacts, {% data variables.product.prodname_registry %} registry, Nexus, and ProGet.
+Supported by Artifactory, Artifacts, Cloudsmith, {% data variables.product.prodname_registry %} registry, Nexus, and ProGet.

 You can authenticate with either a username and password, or a token.
 For more information, see `ruby-gems` in "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#rubygems-server)."